glori1396/Path-finding/README.md

 From these results we can conclude:
-* For both crossovers, the best results was given on the maximum amount of parents.
+* For both crossovers, the best results were given on the maximum amount of parents.
 That's because all the population gives information to create a new individual.
-* However, this configuration (maximum amount of parents) can't be use in real solutions that need hundreds of individuals.
+* However, this configuration (maximum amount of parents) can't be used in real solutions that need hundreds of individuals.
-* Both crossovers did it pretty the same but Random did it better at the end.
+* Both crossovers did it pretty much the same but Random did it better at the end.
 That's because Random crossover leaves more *"clean"* the passed information, meanwhile on Sons of sons crossover there can be details that the sons don't pass to the grandson.
 * However, Son of sons can produce the same results using the two parents or the total of them.

 ## Unit Testing: